tinygo-org/tinygo-site/content/tour/pwm/servo.md

 weight: 10
 ---

-Servos are controlled using a form of pulse-width modification (PWM) to control their position.
+Servos are rotary motors that allow for precise control of their angular position.
+The position is set using a form of pulse-width modification (PWM).
 Every 20ms or so (the precise interval doesn't matter too much) a pulse of 1ms to 2ms is sent that indicates the target position for the motor.
 The pulse width is what matters here: 1.5ms indicates the center position, 1ms all the way to the right, and 2ms all the way to the left.

 There is a decent amount of variation among servo motors: